seanwuapps/soft-components/docs/src/site-content/pages/getting-started.md

 # Getting started

-To start using these skeuomorphic components, you will need to include 2 files, spoiler alert, it's the `css` and `js` files
+To start using these neumorphism components, you will need to include 2 files, spoiler alert, it's the `css` and `js` files

 ## Installation